 |Copyright © Nucleus Medical Media, Inc.|

 There are two methods used to perform a fundoplication:

-- Nissen fundoplication/Open surgical procedure—An incision in the skin will allow the doctor to directly see and operate on the stomach.
+- Nissen fundoplication—An open incision in the abdomen will allow the doctor to directly see and operate on the stomach.

 - Laparoscopic procedure—Small incisions are used to pass small surgical tools into the abdomen to complete the surgery.
 The surgeon will view the area on a screen with images from a small video tool inserted into the abdomen.